 AND FURTHER THAT the Directors of the Company be authorised to complete and do all such acts and things (including executing all such documents as may be required) as they may consider expedient or necessary to give effect to the "Proposed Shareholders' Mandate for RRPTs - Mr Chang Chu Shien".

-8. To consider and if thought fit, pass the following resolution as an ordinary resolution
+8. To consider, and if thought fit, to pass with or without modifications the following Resolution 11 resolutions: